“It is not a daily increase, but a daily decrease. Hack away at the inessentials.”

 Clutter creates distraction.
-It can create stress and confusion that you may not be aware of that it is creating.
+It can create stress and confusion that you may not be aware that it’s creating.

 But after you have uncluttered there is usually a sensation of feeling calmer and lighter, a bit more upbeat and being able to think more clearly.

-Decluttering a drawer, shelf or some kind of space in your life can be an unexpectedly positive experience not just practically but for you as a person both emotionally and mentally.
+Decluttering a drawer, shelf or some kind of space in your life can be an unexpectedly positive experience not just practically.
+But for you as a person both emotionally and mentally too.